ntakouris/UnrealStuff/TipsAndTricks.md

 Add torque units are badly calculated and need huge values for an actual result.

 Add force to point can be tricky because it also adds torque automagically.

+Whenever you are using Root Motion, you lose the ability to control rotation while the animation is played.
+In order to fix that, be sure to use the source version of the engine and at CharacterMovementComponent.cpp line ~1828, you need to call `PhysicsRotation` even if `HasAnimRootMotion` is true.
+(Credits: dogles)